arcanis/typanion/README.md

 }
 ```

-You can derive the type from the schema for use in other functions:
+You can derive the type from the schema and use it in other functions:

 ```ts
 import * as t from 'typanion';